Lost Opportunity Cost. Now, this is not like saying, “-Dang it, WHERE’S MY COFFEE?!?!? Or,-“Dang it, my Starbucks coupon expired!!!!!

 Their balance grew from $138,000 to $267,938.38 !
 That’s almost $130,000 in interest!
 Yes, they would have to pay taxes on the $130,000, but we’ll ignore it for simplicity’s sake in this example.
 In simple math, their price per cup is not $6 but about $9.18 per cup.
 Hello!

-Now, by contrast, let’s say that Ray and Liz are savvy investors and have been averaging 8% annually in the stock market.
+Now, by contrast, let’s say that Ray and Liz are savvy savers and have been averaging 8% annually in their savings,

 At the end of 40 years, their ending balance is $965,244.59, raising their cost per cup up to $33.06.